OOHehir/TTS-Connector/README.md

 Forum discussion on this [app](https://community.athom.com/t/48869).

 ### Note
-I am not affiliated to 'The Things Network', this is my own work to hopefully help others integrate Homey & TTN.
 This app does NOT implement loRa on Homey, rather it uses the internet to connect to TTN servers & pass data back & forth.
 From the TTN servers the data is relayed via LoRaWAN gateways to end devices.
 For more info start [here](https://www.thethingsindustries.com/docs/getting-started/quick-start/)

 The app assumes that your end device is connected correctly to the TTN stack v3.